Master in Nursing by Research

 It is important to check the specific attendance policy for your program.

 Yes, you can request a leave of absence for personal reasons by submitting a formal request to the academic office.
-Make sure to check the institution’s leave policy and provide appropriate documentation.
+Make sure to check the university leave policy and provide appropriate documentation.

 To avoid penalties, it is important to plan your schedule well, attend all classes regularly, and notify your instructors in advance if you have any unavoidable absences.